athomasjr/fitness-app/README.md

 </p>

-> A Nutrition tracker built in with MongoDb, Express, React, Node, GraphQL and the Food Center API.
+> A Nutrition tracker built in TypeScript with MongoDb, Express, React, Node, GraphQL and the Food Center API.

 ## Prerequisites